mskorkowski/relm4-store/book/examples/01-todo/01-model.md

 2. Implementation for `Task` which provides method `new`.
 3. Implementation of `record::Record` (`relm4_store_record::Record`)

-## `Task` structure
+## `Task`

-First we defined structure `Task`.
-It has a three fields.
-First is an `id`.
-This filed is used to identify the record in the store.
-This `id` must be stable during whole application execution.
+In [Application architecture](./../04-application_architecture) we've made analogy that store is a table in database.
+Following it `Task` is the record in the database.
+To store the record in database it needs an id.
+Same applies to records stored in the store.
 Later we have a description.
-It will contain the description of the task.
+It will contain the content of the task.
 At the end there is boolean flag which will let us know if the task has been completed or not.

-Task derives two traits `Clone` and `Debug`. `Debug` is obvious. `Clone` is consequence of what `Record` is.
-Since you can save a record in the database it's equivalent of `Clone`.
-What's more without `Clone` it would be hard to reason about multiple views showing same record.
-It also allows to escape the lifetime boundary issues.
-Store is a collection of records.
-So whatever you will place there should have `'static` lifetime.
-Now let's think about keeping references to the records with `'static` lifetime which are being removed while application is being run.
-It sounds like going against what `'static' is.
-It isn't but requires so many lifetime annotations and makes code way overcomplicated.

 ## Implementation of `Task`